HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Related Work

 \textbf{Regularizing and initializing neural signed distance functions.} A commonly used loss for optimizing neural signed distance functions is the eikonal regularization, which encourages the norm of the gradient of the implicit function to be one~\cite{gropp2020implicit,Yariv:2020:MNS}.
-However, the eikonal regularization alone is far from sufficient, as 1) it can contain many undesirable local minima~\cite{yang2023steik}, and 2) minimizing eikonal loss does not necessarily lead to a distance field~\cite{marschner2023constructive,pumarola2022visco}.
+However, the eikonal regularization alone is far from sufficient, as 1) minimizing eikonal loss does not necessarily lead to a distance field~\cite{marschner2023constructive,pumarola2022visco}, and 2) its optimization is unstable~\cite{yang2023steik}.
 Previous works have proposed initialization to bootstrap the optimization with a simple shape~\cite{gropp2020implicit,ben2022digs}.
-Recent works show that minimizing the divergence and the surface area of the implicit function can lead to better reconstruction~\cite{ben2022digs,park2024p,Zhang:2022:CRN} and stabilizes the optimization~\cite{yang2023steik}.
-Second-order information is also often used~\cite{Zhang:2022:CRN,Wang:2024:AGH} for regularization.
-Specialized architectures have been proposed for limiting the Lipchitz constant of the implicit function~\cite{Coiffier:2024:1ND} and for representing high-frequency details~\cite{sitzmann2020implicit,Takikawa:2021:NGL,Li:2023:NHN}.
-Lipman~\cite{Lipman:2021:PTD} showed a connection between the regularization of occupancy function optimization and an approximated signed distance field using the phase transition theory of fluids.
+Recent works show that minimizing the divergence and the surface area of the implicit function can lead to better reconstruction~\cite{ben2022digs,Zhang:2022:CRN} and stabilizes the optimization~\cite{yang2023steik}.
+Second-order information is also often used~\cite{Zhang:2022:CRN,Wang:2024:AGH, wang2023neural, dong2024neurcadrecon} for regularization.
+All losses above are based on \emph{necessary} properties of real distance but neither establish convergence nor exclude non-SDF solutions.

+Specialized architectures have been proposed to limit the Lipschitz constant of the implicit function~\cite{Coiffier:2024:1ND}, satisfy $p$-Poisson equation~\cite{park2024p}, or represent high-frequency details~\cite{sitzmann2020implicit,Takikawa:2021:NGL,Li:2023:NHN}.
+Some research~\cite{Lipman:2021:PTD,dai2022neural} has shown a link between occupancy function optimization and an approximate signed distance field regularization.
+Our experiments further reveal that some implementations~\cite{atzmon2020sal,ma2020neural,Atzmon:2021:SSA} optimizing SDFs with the closest point may struggle when querying near the interpolated surface.

 We propose a new loss and method for optimizing signed distance functions.
-While derived from very different mathematics, our loss turns out to have a close connection to Lipman's PHASE loss.
+While derived from very different mathematics, our loss turns out to have a close connection to Lipman's PHASE loss~\cite{Lipman:2021:PTD}.
 We show that our theory leads to significantly more numerically stable optimization, and a different conclusion in the parameter setting that leads to drastically different results.